 Our clients pay us a monthly fee, which varies by service and client usage.
-Certain of our larger clients, who require more sophisticated implementation and training, may also pay an initial non-refundable set-up fee and professional service fees related to implementation.
-Our set-up fee is intended to recover certain costs incurred by us (principally customer service, training and other administrative costs) prior to deployment of our services.
-Such fees are recorded as deferred revenue and recognized over a period of 24 months, representing the estimated term of the client relationships.
+The majority of our larger clients also pay a professional services fee related to implementation.
+In the past, certain of our larger clients, who required more sophisticated implementation and training, may have also paid an initial non-refundable set-up fee.
+Our set-up fee was intended to recover certain costs incurred by us (principally customer service, training and other administrative costs) prior to deployment of our services.
+Such fees were recorded as deferred revenue and recognized over a period of 24 months, representing the estimated term of the client relationships.
 The proportion of our new clients that are large corporations is increasing.
 These companies typically have more significant implementation requirements and more stringent data security standards.
 As a result, our professional services revenue has begun to increase.
-Such clients also have more sophisticated data analysis and performance reporting requirements, and are more like to engage our professional services organization to provide such analysis and reporting on a recurring basis.
+Such clients also have more sophisticated data analysis and performance reporting requirements, and are more likely to engage our professional services organization to provide such analysis and reporting on a recurring basis.
 As a result, it is likely that a greater proportion of our future revenue will be generated from such ongoing professional services work.

-Revenue attributable to our monthly service fee accounted for 93%, and 96% of total LivePerson services revenue for the three months ended March 31, 2006 and 2005, respectively.
+Revenue attributable to our monthly service fee accounted for 95% and 94% of total LivePerson services revenue for the three and six months ended June 30, 2006, respectively and 96% and 96% of revenue attributable to our monthly service fee in the three and six months ended June 30, 2005, respectively.
 Our service agreements typically have twelve month terms and are terminable upon 30 to 90 days' notice without penalty.
 We recognize monthly service fees and professional service fees as services are provided.
 Professional service fees consist of additional training and business consulting and analysis provided to customers, both at the initial launch and over the term of the contract.
-Given the time required to schedule training for our clients' operators and our clients' resource constraints, we have historically experienced a lag between signing a client contract and generating revenue from that client.
+Given the time required to schedule training for our clients' operators and our clients' resource constraints, we have historically experienced a lag between signing a client contract and recognizing revenue from that client.
 This lag has recently ranged from 30 to 90 days.
 There is no lag for sales generated via Internet download, because our services are immediately available and fully functional upon download.